gost-dom/gost-dom.github.io/sponsor.markdown

 # Sponsoring

-This project need support if it is to become a complete mature usable project.
+This project needs support if it is to become a complete mature usable project.

 - A small or large contribution, one-time or recurring, as a token of gratitude.
 - A significant recurring contribution to financially support further